Looking forward to studying in South Australia in 2023, or eager to explore one of Australia’s most liveable cities?

-Just started studying in Adelaide or thinking about travelling there once borders have reopened?
-Whatever your reason for exploring the city, it helps to know where to focus your efforts.
-No matter how much you want to spend, we’ve put together a guide to the best activities in South Australia to suit any budget.
+Whatever your reason for travelling here, it helps to know all the unique things you can do in and around Adelaide.
+No matter how much you want to spend, we’ve put together a guide to the best activities in Adelaide to suit any budget.

-Return ferries from Kangaroo Island can be expensive, but there are discounts offered to students studying in Australia, and you can find cheaper hostels and Airbnbs to stay at.
+Return ferries from KI can be expensive, but there are discounts offered to students studying in Australia, and you can find cheaper hostels and Airbnbs to stay at.

 The best cheap activities in Adelaide